adobe/aio-cli-plugin-cloudmanager/README.md

 In addition to the authentication, the CLI needs to know the Adobe Organization Identifer (OrgId).
 There are two ways to do this:

-1. By running `aio console:org:select` and use the interactive menu.
+1. By running `aio cloudmanager:org:select` and use the interactive menu.
+By default this will store the selected organization in the current working directory, but the selection can also be stored globally by passing `--global` (see full command documentation below)
 2. By setting the identifier as the configuration `cloudmanager_orgid`, i.e. `aio config:set cloudmanager_orgid <myorgid>`

 ### Service Account Authentication